Hawaiian Huli-Huli Chicken With Teriyaki Sauce

 Makes.
 1 whole chicken or enough for 2-4 people

 Takes.
-Making the marinade takes about 30 minutes, marinating takes 3 to 24 hours, and cooking takes about 30 minutes
+Making the chicken marinade takes about 30 minutes, marinating takes 3 to 24 hours, and cooking takes about 30 minutes

 1 batch Huli-Huli Sauce